tarakhanal/StudentHub/README.md

 # StudentHub

-List of software tools we will be using:
+List of software/packages we will be using:
 - nodejs
 - express
 - mysql
 - express-session
-- cookie-parser
+- flash-connect
 - passport
 - ejs
 - ejs-mate